Posted on the : 29th January 2014

 The work getting underway will provide further confidence to investors for the site and begin its transformation, which will increase the region’s capacity to supply the needs of the offshore wind sector.

 Peter Stephenson, ABLE’s Executive Chairman commented:

-“The Grant Offer is another very clear indication of the high level of Government support for the AMEP project and underlines the critical role that the development will play for the UK’s Renewable Energy Sector.
-Furthermore it reflects the very significant economic impacts that AMEP will have locally, regionally and indeed nationally.
+“The Grant Offer is another very clear indication of the high level of Government support for the AHP project and underlines the critical role that the development will play for the UK’s Renewable Energy Sector.
+Furthermore it reflects the very significant economic impacts that AHP will have locally, regionally and indeed nationally.

 The accountable body for the money will be North Lincolnshire Council.

 Cllr Liz Redfern, leader, North Lincolnshire Council, said:

 “This is fantastic news and further demonstrates the level of confidence and commitment the Government has in developing Humber region.
 The Humber Ports Port is of incredible significance in so many ways and will make a huge impact on the region’s economy.

 First we had the excellent news in December for the go-ahead to create the Marine Energy Park; then just last week we got the go ahead for the University Technology College; and now this.
 It all points to one thing and that is the Government has every confidence that North Lincolnshire is ideally placed for these huge developments.
 They will help kick start the manufacturing and engineering sector, which is greatly needed.
 Both projects link together and complement each other.
 It is paramount that we are able to now get on with the job at hand and deliver the skills and jobs needed to transform the North Lincolnshire and wider Humber region’s economy and fortunes.”Return To News...